lekrsu/shfw-walkthrough/README.md

 ### Acceleration Boost

-To explain the acceleration boost, let's consider an example involving the existing PI control.
-The goal is to manipulate the control's behavior without changing its parameters.

-In this example, the target current is initially set higher, increasing from 40A to 60A temporarily.
-Before the control reaches 40A, the target is reset back to 40A.
-This approach enables the motor to respond more quickly without requiring more current permanently.
-However, this causes the proportional component to increase, leading to higher electricity consumption.
-The extra energy needed for this acceleration must be sourced from somewhere.
+The Acceleration Boost feature allows for enhanced motor response by temporarily increasing the target current during acceleration.
+This is controlled via a 0-100% slider, which adjusts the boost intensity.

+When the slider is set, the system requests a higher current for a short duration, effectively doubling the target current when the slider is at 100%.
+For instance, setting the slider to 50% increases the requested current to 150% of the original target.
+This temporary boost enables the motor to achieve quicker acceleration without permanently raising the current limit.

+However, this technique results in increased electricity consumption as the system draws additional power during the acceleration phase.
+The necessary energy for this boost is sourced from the battery, leading to a higher overall power usage.

 ### Field Weakening Calculations and Logic